-7.3 | Size of regions
+7.3 Size of Regions

-Suppose that instead of equal weights in the global policy loss function, weights are based on economic strength.
+Suppose that, instead of equal weights in the global policy loss function, weights are based on economic strength.
 Specifically, suppose that n is calculated on the basis of the total GDP of the two regions.
-World Bank data indicate that SMICs accounted for an 18.2% share over the period 2010-17.
-Thus we set the size of the core region to n = 1 - 0.182 = 0.818.
-The results are shown in panel C of Table 3.
+World Bank data indicate that SMICs accounted for a share of 18.2 percent over the period 2010-17.
+Thus, we set the size of the core region to n = 1 - 0.182 = 0.818.
+The results are shown in the third panel of Table 3.

 With respect to the optimal response parameters, there are no noticeable differences compared to the benchmark case, regardless of the instrument cost.
-But with respect to the welfare gains of coordination, the core region is affected adversely-regardless of the instrument cost.
+But with respect to the welfare gains of coordination, the core region is adversely affected-regardless of the instrument cost.
 At the same time, the gain for the periphery is substantially higher than in the benchmark case; with $\varkappa_W = 0.03$ , for instance, $\beta^P = 0.056$ , compared to $\beta^P = 0.002$ initially.
 Nevertheless, given the magnitude of the loss for the core, and its weight in the common objective function, cooperation entails a substantial loss for the world as a whole.
 With $\varkappa_W = 0.03$ , for instance, $\beta = -0.067$ , compared to $\beta^P = 0.003$ in the benchmark case.
 Asymmetric effects, and the fact that the world economy may be worse off, mean that the enforcement challenges alluded to earlier with respect to cooperative agreements may become even more severe.

-Panel D of Table 3 also reports the results with both greater financial integration and asymmetric weight in the global policy loss function ( $\theta_0^B = 0.1$ , n = 0.818).
+The bottom panel of Table 3 also reports the results with both greater financial integration and asymmetric weight in the global policy loss function ( $\theta_0^B = 0.1$ , n = 0.818).
 This time, cooperation benefits all regions, as in the case where only greater financial integration was considered.
 This illustrates once again the importance of financial interconnectedness in assessing the gains from cooperation-even when larger economies play a disproportionate role in setting global objectives.

-7.4 | Integrated housing market
+7.4 Integrated Housing Market

 Finally, we consider the case where the housing market is globally integrated.
 In this setting, housing services can now be traded across regions, even though dwellings themselves are immovable assets.
-This is consistent with the growing evidence that suggests that house price fluctuations have become highly synchronized across countries, as documented by Hirata et al. (2013), Cesa-Bianchi (2013), Jordà et al. (2018), Banti and Phylaktis (2019), and, most importantly, the International Monetary Fund (2018, ch.
-3), which considers a large sample of high- and middle-income economies.
+This is consistent with the growing evidence which suggests that house price fluctuations have become highly synchronized across countries, as documented by Hirata et al. (2013), Cesa-Bianchi (2013), Jordà et al. (2018), Banti and Phylaktis (2019) and, most importantly, by the International Monetary Fund (2018, chapter 3), which considers a large sample of high- and middle-income economies.

-A simple way to account for a globally integrated housing market in our model consists of treating households as global property owners and replacing the region-specific housing market equilibrium conditions-equation (A14) for the core region, and the equivalent for the periphery-by the single equilibrium condition together with the equilibrium price condition where for simplicity we abstract from region-specific real estate transaction costs and other regulations, such as restrictions on land use or foreign buyers, limits on loan-to-value ratios, and so on.
+A simple way to account for a globally integrated housing market in our model consists of treating households as global property owners and replacing the region-specific housing market equilibrium conditions, equation (A27) for the core region and the equivalent for the periphery, by the single equilibrium condition:

-$$nH_t^C + (1-n)H_t^P = n\overline{H}^C + (1-n)\overline{H}^P,$$
+$$nH_t^C + (1-n)H_t^P = n\bar{H}^C + (1-n)\bar{H}^P,$$ (41)